What is the SCA?

 The SCA began in Berkeley, California in 1966 and has grown to become an organization with 30,000+ members and an estimated 100,000 participants with groups located all around the globe!
 Every country that hosts a local SCA group is considered to be part of the “Known World”.
 The SCA divides the Known World into 20 kingdoms, each ruled over by a King and Queen and a staff of Kingdom Officers.

 The Kingdom of Trimaris is the SCA Kingdom comprised of the majority of the state of Florida (excluding the Florida Panhandle) and Panama.
 Local groups are located all over the state of Florida.
-You can find your local group by clicking here, you can fill in your zip code at the top and it will let you know what group your area is attached to.
+You can find your local group by clicking here.